Flamebullet/Ro-Bot-V2-Webpage/commands/musiccommands/queue.md

 # /queue

 ### Description:
-Show a list of all the songs in queue<br>
+Show a list of the tracks in queue<br>

 ### Usage:
 Show queue:<br>